lockedatapublished/itsalocke/content/training/modern-analysts-toolkit.md

 <div class="col-lg-6">

 <h3> Python</h3>
-<p>Day 4 focusses on Python.
+<p>Day four focuses on Python.
 Python, similarly to R, is a popular language for data science and analytical work.
 Whilst R is great for standalone work, knowing Python means you can help get your code into existing applications.
 Knowing both languages can help you pick the right one for the job!</p>

 <ul>
 <li> Getting data in and out of python